Entry-header image

 Hare Rama, Hare Rama, Rama Rama, Hare Hare.

-4. Do japa regularly: try and spend some time on mantra chanting every day.
-You can start with 5-10 minutes a day, then gradually increase the time.
+4. Repeat regularly: try to take time every day to chant.
+Start with 5-10 minutes a day and gradually increase the time.

-5. Be persistent: practicing japa requires regularity and perseverance.
-Do not be discouraged if concentration seems difficult at first.
+5. Be persistent: practicing japa requires regularity and persistence.
+Don’t be discouraged if concentration seems difficult at first!

 Recommended time and location for mantra chanting

-The best time for chanting mantras is the early morning hours when your surroundings are quiet and calm.
-This period is especially favourable for meditation and spiritual practice.
+The best time to mantra is in the early morning, when the environment is quiet and peaceful.
+This is a particularly good time for meditation and spiritual practice.

 Evening hours are also suitable for mantras, especially at the time of the end of the day relaxation.

-Find a place with the least distractions.
-It can be a room at home, a park or a church.
-If you have the opportunity, visit holy places, churches or community centres where you can enjoy the experience of communal chanting!
+Find a place where there are few distractions!
+This could be a room at home, a park or a church.
+If you have the opportunity, visit sacred places, churches or community centres where you can have a communal experience of chanting!

 Frequent mistakes and how to avoid them

-• Lack of attention: one of the most common error triggers is the discursiveness of thoughts during chanting.
-Try to consciously return to the mantra when you notice that you are wandering away.
+• Lack of attention: one of the most common mistakes is to let your mind wander while chanting.
+Try to consciously return to the mantra when you notice that you are distracted!

-• Repeat too fast or too slow: it is important to keep the rhythm of the mantra steady.
-Do not hurry, but do not slow down the pace of the repetitions too much.
+• Repeating too fast or too slow: It is important to keep the rhythm of the mantra steady.
+Don’t rush, but don’t slow down the repetitions too much either.

-• Mechanical repetition: avoid making mantra chanting a mechanical process.
-Always try to focus on meaning and feeling.
+• Mechanical repetition: avoid making the mantra mechanical!
+Always try to focus on the meaning and the feeling!

-• Systematic: the key is regularity.
-Try chanting at the same time every day to develop the habit.
+• Irregularity: regular practice is key.
+Try to chant at the same time every day to develop the habit!

 • Disturbances: if your environment is noisy or disturbing, try to find a quieter place or time to practice.